-15. Sleep deprivation affects the entire world.
+15. Sleep statistics worldwide reveal that sleep deprivation affects the entire world.

-Sleep statistics worldwide suggest that the majority of the planet is affected by sleep-related problems.
+Majority of the planet is affected by sleep-related problems.
 The UK takes first place, with 63% of the adult population getting less sleep than they need.

 Employees in the UK take around five days off from work just to make up for the lost sleep.
 Singapore and Australia closely follow the UK, with 62% and 61%, respectively, and the US is not far behind, with 58%.